MaciekGrr/Basic-HTML-CSS---AnimalTradingCard-project/README.md

-# Basic HTML
+# Basic HTML page project
 # FrontWebDev- project: AnimalTradingCards
-This is for the sake of evaluation of my project from Udacity, FrontWeb Developer Course Rules that had to be followed:
+This was made for the sake of evaluation of my project from Udacity, Nanodegree FrontWeb Developer Course

+Rules that had to be followed:

 Page resembles card from design prototype.